Mojalefa522/TekoLink1/README.md

 # Author
 - Created by Kabelo Mojalefa (2025)
 # Functinality
+-Responsive design for desktop and mobile
+-Navigation menu linking to home,about,enquiry,services offered,contact information and the team  involved -Contact foprm to send messages directly via email -Smooth scrolling with subtle animation
+-Readability and colour scheme thats comfortable on the eyes -Added responsive typography
 # Timeline and MileStone
 # ChangeLog
+-Removed the previous version of the navigation bar where each html page had its own navigation bar -added a CSS file so that i can place and the navigation bar to all pages for clean looking work -implementation of responsive dewsign throughout various devices (computer,tablet and mobiole phone)
 # references
 1. hero link resources used : https://www.w3schools.com/howto/howto_css_hero_image.asp
 2. Html forms resources used : https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Forms